GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Only display "You have attempted to view an entry that is not visible or may not exist." warning once when multiple Views are embedded on a page
 * Fixed: The `[gravityview]` shortcode would not be parsed properly due to HTML encoding when using certain page builders, including OptimizePress

 = 1.19.2 on December 21, 2016 =